 Make sure to change your air filter at several times a year.
 A good way to tell if it needs changing is to look at it.
 If it looks dirty, replace it.
 A clogged filter will make your air and heating system work harder by hindering the air flow.
 This will cost you money and put an unnecessary strain on your system.
 A dirty filter will also cause the air quality to become unhealthy.
 This can be a problem for children, the elderly and those with breathing problems.

-For more information, go online to you gas or electric company for a breakdown of what are are spending on different appliances in your home.
+For more information, go online to your gas or electric company for a breakdown of what are spending on different appliances in your home.
 You can also request a free energy check up on your home.